 How to Remove a Google Link Penalty

-This guide will take you step-by-step through our process, showing you what needs to be done to recover from Google penalty distribution.
+This guide will take you through our process, showing you what needs to be done to recover from Google penalty distribution.
 By its end, a Reconsideration Request will be on its way, and your Google penalty will be removed.

 Let’s begin!